SciML/DiffEqDocs.jl/docs/src/features/ensemble.md

     to the batches.
 The second part of the output determines whether the simulation has converged.
 If `true`, the simulation will exit early.
 By default, this is always `false`.
-  - `u_init`: The initial form fo the object that gets updated in-place inside the `reduction` function.
+  - `u_init`: The initial form of the object that gets updated in-place inside the `reduction` function.
   - `safetycopy`: Determines whether a safety `deepcopy` is called on the `prob` before the `prob_func`.
 By default, this is true for any user-given `prob_func`,